Preble, Wisconsin

-Origin of town name
+Etymology

 The town's name may originate from Commodore Edward Preble, who served in the Tripolitan War of 1803.
 It is also possible that Peter Faenger, who migrated from Preble, Germany, named the town, or that Chauncey N. Aldrich named it after his birthplace of Preble, New York.

 History

 Peter Faenger and a group of German settlers first occupied the area in 1836.
 One of the first buildings erected by the early settlers was a church served by a priest from Green Bay.
 According to the few extant memoirs from the time, "the farm houses were made of hewn logs, chinked with mud, roofed with hand split shingles, floored with rough planks, and gathered in small groups, along the highway."
 In 1859, a petition "good and sufficient" was presented to the Brown County Board asking that a town be set off from the town of Green Bay, and that the town be called the Town of Preble.
 Thus, on the morning of July 13, 1859, the County Board ordered that the new town be established.

 The 1860 census indicates a population of 520 people in the town.
 40% of the 113 families were of German descent; however, Preble also had immigrant Irish, Canadians, Hollanders, and Belgians.

 The first town elections occurred in 1859 at the house of Ed Rothe.
 Chauncey N. Aldrich was elected town chairman, a position he held for 26 years.
 On November 21, 1861, a post office was established, with Ed Rothe appointed postmaster.
 Because of the costs of the Civil War, the post office discontinued operations on August 1, 1864.
 The Preble School District was organized in 1866 with the building of Finger School.
 Town meetings were held in various homes until a town hall was built in 1895.

 Farming and dairy were the first occupations of the town, with industry coming later.